y-arjun-y/arjunyadav/pages-md/notebook.md

 ##### AI Safety Fundamentals - Governance

+- Session 2: The Promise of AI: A bit more slow, but still really valuable.

 - Session 1: Introduction to Artificial Intelligence: Figure 01 and Palantir were wild, also, [we made a song](https://suno.com/song/febf3882-5b82-4015-8f65-ee8bdf0bf463)!

 ##### AI Safety Fundamentals - Alignment

+- Session 7: Contributing to AI Alignment: Gained a lot of clarity in career and a great coincidence happened today!

 - Session 6: Technical governance approaches: Some lovely one-on-ones!